robohydra/robohydra/index.md

 to test your clients.
 Examples of this might be:

-* Testing how the client behaves when it receives a certain combination of valid (but possibly uncommon or hard to reproduce) data.
+* Testing how the client behaves when it receives a certain combination of valid (but possibly uncommon or cumbersome to reproduce) data.

-* Being able to easily reproduce certain race conditions.
+* Being able to easily reproduce race conditions.

 * Checking how the client behaves when the server returns Internal Server Error or invalid data.